coolgk/node-mongo/README.BASE.md

 #### Shared Schema Properties: `type`, `array`, `default`, `setter`, `required`

-These Properties are valid for all data types.
+These properties are valid for all data types.

 ##### **`type`**: Data type of the field.
 Supported types are in the DataType property of the library.